thathimanshu/WheelShare/README.md

 # WheelShare

 ## Website Link
-To access the website, click [here](https://wanderlust-xlcc.onrender.com/), or copy and paste the following URL into your browser: https://wanderlust-xlcc.onrender.com/
+To access the website, click [here](https://wheelshare.onrender.com/), or copy and paste the following URL into your browser: https://wheelshare.onrender.com/

 ## Description

-Wanderlust is a full-stack Vacation Rental Platform developed using MongoDB, Express.js, Node.js, Passport.js, EJS, and Bootstrap.
+WheelShare is a full-stack Vehicle Rental Platform developed using MongoDB, Express.js, Node.js, Passport.js, EJS, and Bootstrap.
 It allows users to browse and book vacation rentals.

 ## Features